 • Incorporating Oikopleura coding sequences into phylogenetic studies led to revise the whole chordate tree, with tunicates and not cephalochordates now considered to be the sister group of vertebrates (Delsuc et al.,2006).

 Based on the new evolutive scenarios emerging from our genomic studies, we now put moreemphasis on how larvaceans may have been simplified from anatomically more complex chordate ancestors.
 This type of studies became possible after the establishment of tools allowing to manipulate its development (RNAi and CRISPR).
 We are interested in transcription factors and their targets, Hox genes (Seo et al.,2004), as well as multiple genes which govern the synthesis of the Oikopleura house, an extraordinary innovation of larvaceans used for filter feeding.

-- 2005.
-Development of putative GABAergic neurons in the appendicularian urochordate Oikopleura dioica.
+- (2007).
+Development of the caudal nerve cord, motoneurons, and muscle innervation in the appendicularian urochordate Oikopleura dioica.
 Journal of Comparative Neurology.
-12-28.
+224-243.

 TEN SELECTED PUBLICATIONS (*corresponding author)

 Henriet S, Sanmarti BC, Sumic S and Chourrout D* (2019) Evolution of the U2 Spliceosome for Processing Numerous and Highly Diverse Non-canonical Introns in the Chordate Fritillaria borealis.

 Deng W*, Henriet S and Chourrout D* (2018) Prevalence of Mutation-Prone Microhomology-Mediated End Joining in a Chordate Lacking the c-NHEJ DNA Repair Pathway.